 Welding metals is a process requiring a huge amount of power.
-Welding requires a good power supply with good voltage and current.
-The voltage helps to create and maintain arc while current is required to create heat and melt the metal.
+Arc welding equipment requires a suitable power supply with the right voltage and current.
+The voltage helps to create and maintain arc while current is needed to generate heat and melt the metal.
 It means both base metal and electrode or filler metal.
 Here we have compiled some information from our experience on arc welding requirements.
 This is to help the starters and interested people.
 Here we cover the skills, knowledge, equipment, supply, instrument, and basically you need to learn for this job.
 It is from a beginner’s perspective, and it is meant to guide in the right path.

 Good Power Supply

-Arc Welding requires a constant voltage and current which is provided by sources like traditional transformers or new inverter circuit.
-Latest models have DC supply mode in them.
+Arc Welding requires a constant voltage and current.
+It is usually provided by sources like traditional transformers or new inverter circuit.
+The latest models have DC supply mode in them.
 It is very good because some rods require DC in specific polarity.
 For example, Aluminum needs certain polarities in DC power.
-For Aluminium welding, DC power is recommended for Aluminium welding.
-But aluminum welding with arc welder is not recommended by experts.
+For Aluminium welding, DC power is recommended.
+But aluminum welding with an arc welder is not recommended by experts.
 We only suggest to weld all iron except galvanized iron.
-The zinc fumes are carcinogenic and really harmful.
-So weld them in open ventilated areas wearing a good gas mask.
+The zinc fumes are carcinogenic and harmful.
+So weld them in the open, ventilated areas wearing a good gas mask.

 Always try to get the best power supply for yourself.
 If you are planning to do some light fabrication, then a small portable one might be sufficient.
-However, for heavy fabrication work including thick metals, a bigger and powerful one is required.
-Small supplies can’t supply good voltage and current which can cause weaker welds, less penetration, and bad work.
-Duty cycle is another aspect to look while purchasing a new welder.
+However, for heavy fabrication work, including thick metals, a bigger and powerful one is required.
+Small supplies can’t supply good voltage and current, causing weaker welds, less penetration, and bad work.
+The duty cycle is another aspect to look at while purchasing a new welder.
 Therefore be very careful while buying or making a machine.

 Rating and Source

-While building an arc welder we learned new things.
-We got new knowledge after making mistakes and looking in some forums and consulting with welders.
+While building an arc welder, we learned new things.
+We got new knowledge after making mistakes.
+We also learned from looking in some forums and consulting with welders.
 Always try to weld with enough voltage.
 Mostly minimum of 30 volts is required to get a smooth arc.
-About 100 amps of current is also required for this job.
-It is because if we use less current than that we will be running too cold and the penetration is not going to be well.
+About a minimum of 100 amps of current is also required for this job.
+It is because if we use less current than that, we will be running too cold, and the penetration is not going to be well.
 But if we go very high, our puddle will splatter, and there may be big penetration.

 Read More: Welding Guide for Basic Beginners

 Do not touch hot metal immediately after welding.
 The filler rod, base metal all become extremely hot after work.
-Never touch both leads at the same time and don’t touch any wiring with bare hands.
-We recommend using protective thick gloves, welding mask with air filters.
+Never touch both leads at the same time.
+And don’t ever touch any wiring with bare hands.
+We recommend using thick protective gloves, welding mask with air filters.
 Turn off the supply from mains and disconnect everything before trying to make a repair attempt.